 Public Works Board

-Funding awards support vital community infrastructure projects across Washington state OLYMPIA, Wash. – The Washington State Public Works Board (PWB) approved over $118 million in funding for local community infrastructure projects at its Friday, Nov.
-4 meeting.
-Loans from the PWB’s traditional pre-construction and construction programs will fund vital public infrastructure across six different systems: streets and roads, bridges, domestic water, stormwater, sanitary sewers, and solid waste and recycling.
-Pre-Construction
+Broadway Bridge replacement in Conconully and Tacoma’s Links to Opportunity streetscape among the community infrastructure projects awarded funding statewide OLYMPIA, Wash. – The Washington State Public Works Board approved over $220 million in funding for local community infrastructure projects at its Friday, Sept.
+8 meeting.
+Awards from the Board’s traditional construction program will support vital public infrastructure across six different systems: streets and roads, bridges, domestic water, stormwater, sanitary sewers, and solid

 Public Works Board meetings are open to the public, and all are welcome to attend.
 Meetings are held in hybrid format, both in-person and online.
 Please check the 2023 PWB Meeting Schedule (PDF) for connection information and meeting times.

 The Public Works Board’s October Meeting is October 27, 2023 from 1:00 PM – 2:30 PM.
 This meeting will be held online via Zoom, and in person at the Confluence Technology Center in Wenatchee.
 Join the Zoom meeting.

 The Public Works Board’s September Meeting is September 8, 2023 from 8:30 AM – 12:00 PM.
 This meeting will be held online via Zoom, and in person at the Department of Commerce Headquarters in Olympia (1011 Plum St SE, Olympia, WA 98504).
 Join the Zoom meeting.